VladanT3/Get_Started_Anywhere/README.md

 # Get Started Anywhere

-Script to setup a newly installed Linux device to exactly what I need.
+Scripts to setup a newly installed Linux device to exactly what I need.

 At the moment only for Fedora with Gnome, more will be added when I need it.